 We are constantly trying to improve the playgroup, including our policies and procedures and we welcome input from parents/carers, staff or any other interested parties.
-If anyone has any suggestions or comments, please do not hesitate to speak to Sue Droy or Fiona Carr.
+If anyone has any suggestions or comments, please do not hesitate to speak to Sue Droy.